 A student (or other parties affected by the decision) is allowed only one level of appeal from a decision regarding a petition.
 In general, the appeal process will be resolved at the lowest level possible.
 When the petition is decided at the department level, the appeal must be submitted to the school.
 When the petition is decided at a school level, the appeal must be handled by the Office of Graduate and Postdoctoral Studies.
-When the petition is decided by the Office of Graduate and Postdoctoral Studies.
-When the petition is decided by the Office of Graduate and Postdoctoral Studies.
-When the petition is decided by the Office of Graduate and Postdoctoral Studies, the appealant may submit an appeal to the Provost.
+When the petition is decided by the Office of Graduate and Postdoctoral Studies, the appellant may submit an appeal to the Provost.
 An appeal must be submitted within 15 days from receipt of the decision that is being appealed.
 Late appeals will be dismissed, except for unusual situations when a delay is justified.
 Appeals must be acknowledged in writing immediately upon their receipt by the receiving unit.
 Email communication is considered to be "in writing".

 A petition/appeal should indicate the requirement, regulation, or judgment that is the subject of the petition/appeal, the specific exception requested, and the grounds for the request.
 An appeal must indicate why the decision involving the earlier petition was incorrectly decided.
 Grounds for a petition/appeal could be procedural errors by academic or administrative personnel or special circumstances found to be mitigating by the unit receiving the petition/appeal.
-Disagreement over evaluation of academic quality will not be considered as an appropriate basis for petition/appeals unless the evaluation is found to be patently unreasonable by the unit receiving the petition/appeal.
+Disagreement over evaluation of academic quality will not be considered as an appropriate basis for petitions/appeals unless the evaluation is found to be patently unreasonable by the unit receiving the petition/appeal.
 Petitions involving a violation of University policy or improper conduct by University personnel will be handled as grievances (see Grievances).